anosckin/Turing-Machine/README.md

 # Turing-Machine
-Run-NFA -> runs a simulation on a NFA with the given string
+Simulates a Turing machine on a given string

 ## Details